 Don’t believe me?
-We’ve already seen, in Stand Your Ground laws, that in states with such laws the percentage of white on black shootings that are considered justified, proving that whites don’t think that gun rights are okay for blacks in the same way that they do to whites.
+We’ve already seen, in Stand Your Ground laws, that in states with such laws the percentage of white on black shootings that are considered justified shoots way up, proving that whites don’t think that gun rights are okay for blacks in the same way that they do to whites.

 The presence of a SYG law is associated with a statistically significant increase in the likelihood a homicide is ruled to be justified for white-on-black, black-on-black, and white-on-white homicides (figure 1).
 The change in likelihood for black-on-white homicides being found justified is not significant (p = 0.48).

 With laws like Stand Your Ground, in which a disparity can be allowed to exist within the courts, clearly even gun-loving states don’t think that these laws are such a hot idea if a black guy shoots a white guy vs. if a white guy shoots a black guy.
 These laws are clearly intended for whites only.